AlexGisi/mpc-racing/README.md

 - Custom combined PID and pure pursuit racing-tuned controllers for comparison
 - Optimization of MPC parameters using genetic algorithm
 - Kinematic, dynamic, and blended bicycle models with custom extensions to accurately model the simulation vehicle
+- Collect, visualize, and create filtered datasets from vehicle data
+- Train and evaluate tire models using pytorch

 The simulation is built on the GRAIC platform for the CARLA simulator.